Shtille/earth-tileserver/README.md

 1. Install all dependencies.
 2. Build via make command.

+## Running
+There are two possible run options.

+### When file directory is not set
+When file root directory is not set, any request is treated as tile request.

+### When file directory is set
+When file root directory is set, only requests _/tile_ are treated as tile requests.
+Rest requests are treated as file requests, and tile application acts like web server.

 ## Deploying
 ### Install
 To install sources on Ubuntu 18.04 use following script: